Website User Experience Design – Nailing the Foundations

 Solidify UX and flow

 Working out the navigation is not enough to define how the user will flow through the site.
-It is important to structure the content on the specific pages to ensure user engagement, whilst conveying your business’ unique value proposition.
+It is important to structure the content on the specific pages to ensure user engagement, whilst conveying your business’s unique value proposition.

 Focusing on user action